-Dr. Moses S. Lee is in the process of developing training for IMERT's volunteers in emergency ultrasound.
-The goal will be to offer useful ultrasound techniques for mass casualty care applications and certain procedures useful for our response team.
-IMERT hopes to be able to offer these training modules to members soon.
+RECRUITMENT ACTIVITES IMERT recruitment activities include attending conferences with an information booth and providing presentations at sessions.
+We also encourage members to recruit colleagues.
 CRISIS STANDARDS OF CARE Crisis Standards of Care is a joint effort by the Illinois and Chicago departments of public health.
 The IMERT Medical Director and Director of Operations served on the Core Planning Group and with the EMS and Public Safety subcommittee.
 Stakeholder meetings were conducted through 2015.
-Community engagement meetings started in spring of 2016 thru 2018.
+Community engagement meetings started in spring of 2016 and went on through 2018.
 The final product of the group was the Catastrophic Incident Response Annex and has been incorporated into the IDPH ESF-8 Plan.
 IDPH MOBILE MEDICAL SUPPLY CACHE IMERT was requested to assist IDPH and the RHCCs with operational planning for the Department's Mobile Medical Supply Cache.
-We submitted a Concept of Operations for the deployment of the IDPH Mobile Medical Supply Cache We were informed during the pandemic that most of these reserve supplies were sent to hospitals and local health departments.
+We submitted a Concept of Operations for the deployment of the IDPH Mobile Medical Supply Cache.
+During the pandemic IDPH sent these reserve supplies to hospitals and local health department.
+ESF-8 ILLINOIS EMERGENCY OPERATIONS PLAN UPDATE IMERT participated in multiple meetings and conferences with the IDPH Strategic Planning Cell at IEMA to review, refine and update the IEMA ESF-8 Operations Plan.
 MASS SHELTERING PLANNING IDPH requested IMERT to participate in the IEMA effort to update the state ESF-6/ Mass Sheltering Plan.
-We participated in the initial meetings and continue as requested.
-This was completed in 2017.
-PEDIATRIC CARE MEDICAL SPECIALIST TEAM (PCMS) Comprised of pediatric, neonatal, and obstetric experts.
+PEDIATRIC CARE MEDICAL SPECIALIST TEAM (PCMS) Comprised of pediatric and neonatal experts.
 This team serves in a consultation role (remotely) when the Pediatric & Neonatal Surge Annex is activated or otherwise requested.
-The purpose of the PCMS is to serve as subject matter experts to IDPH, provide guidance on triaging pediatric patients to tertiary care centers, provide medical consultation to hospitals holding pediatric patients while waiting for transfer approval to tertiary care centers, and assist with system decompression of tertiary care centers during a multi-regional or state-wide disaster.
+The purpose of the PCMS is to serve as subject matter experts to IDPH, provide guidance on triaging pediatric patients to tertiary care centers, provide medical consultation to hospitals holding pediatric patients while waiting for transfer approval to tertiary care centers and assist with system decompression of tertiary care centers during a multi-regional or state- wide disaster.

 Members of this team may also deploy as part of the Primary Medical Response Team or Task Force to assist local healthcare providers with providing pediatric medical care.
-This is an ongoing effort.
-TACTICAL MEDICINE OVERVIEW COURSE IMERT was able to provide a onetime opportunity for some of our members to participate in a Tactical Medicine simulation training.
+TACTICAL MEDICINE OVERVIEW COURSE In April of 2016 IMERT was able to provide a one-time opportunity for our members to participate in a tactical medicine simulation training.
 The course is designed for medical personnel that are directly involved in providing emergency medical support for law enforcement special operations teams.
 This training provided an opportunity for volunteers to learn more about Tactical Medicine and SWAT response.
 Also included was training on safe handling of handguns.

-IMERT Team Members participating in Tactical Medicine simulation training Although IMERT will likely not take part in the hot zone of an incident, many of our members may as part of their career.
+Although IMERT does not take part in the hot zone of an incident, many of our members may as part of their career.
 Feedback from participants was overwhelmingly positive and it proved to be an excellent team building experience as well.
-ACTIVE SHOOTER PREPAREDNESS FOR HOSPITALS

-Active shooter exercise in Metropolis Response to Active Shooter has become a significant area of focus in all aspects of healthcare.
+ACTIVE SHOOTER PREPAREDNESS FOR HOSPITALS Response to Active Shooter has become a significant area of focus in all aspects of healthcare.
 In October 2015 IMERT collaborated with local EMA, law enforcement and Massac General Hospital in Metropolis to participate in an exercise that simulated an active shooter in the Emergency Department.
 IMERT participated in the initial planning of the exercise with local EMA and the ER Manager.
-IMERT provided moulage for the "actors" and participated as evaluators and observers.
-We also participated in the HOT WASH directly after the exercise.
-LOGISTICS and ASSETS When IMERT is assigned to provide medical coverage at trainings or a deployment, a certain amount of medical and patient support equipment is required.
-Likewise, responder support requires specific equipment and supplies.
-The actual needs are dependent on several variables that include nature of incident, anticipated length of deployment, damage to the infrastructure and the number of responders deployed.
-These mobile medical assets require preventative maintenance and secure storage.
-Items with electronic components require professional maintenance and storage in a climate-controlled environment.
+IMERT assisted with the planning and provided moulage for the actor victims Some members participated as evaluators and observers.
+We also participated in the Hot Wash directly after the exercise.